EarnIn

-EarnIn is an earnings management company that offers a suite of tool designed to give customers more control over their pay and financial standing.
-Founded by Ram Palaniappan in 2013 as Activehours, the company launched its app in May 2014 to provide earned wage access services.
+EarnIn is an American earnings management company that provides earned wage access services and other financial and payroll-related services.

-Since then, EarnIn has expanded its offerings to include Early Pay, a product that enables people to access their paycheck up to 2 days early, Live Pay, a product that enables people to stream their pay, and other features including free credit monitoring, balance alerts, bill reminders, savings features, and more.
+Founded by Ram Palaniappan in 2013 as Activehours, the company launched its app in May 2014 to provide earned wage access services, and has since expanded to include services including free credit monitoring, balance alerts, bill reminders, savings features, and payroll.

 History

 Earnin was founded by Ram Palaniappan in 2013.
 Palaniappan, who helped launch RushCard, wanted to help people unlock their earned wages.
+EarnIn operates in the earned-wage access (EWA) industry, providing workers with on-demand access to wages they have already earned, but would otherwise wait to receive on payday.
+The service is not a loan, because the money is already earned and there is no interest charge or mandatory fee in many cases.
+By providing pay-earlier access, EarnIn addresses the cash-flow gaps and timing mismatches that some hourly workers experience, and reduces reliance on credit cards, payday loans, or overdrafts.

+After a member's scheduled wages are deposited in their bank account by their employer, the company automatically withdraws the wages and the tip.
+EarnIn uses a "zero integration" B2B model, which allows companies to use EarnIn without integrating it into their payroll system.

 After a year of development, Earnin launched its app in May 2014.
-At launch, the company was handling transactions for employees at 100 different companies; a few months later, this had grown to 250 employers including Best Buy, Starbucks, Wells Fargo, and Bank of America.
+At launch, the company was handling transactions for employees at 100 different companies; a few months later, this increased to 250 employers including Best Buy, Starbucks, Wells Fargo, and Bank of America.

-In November 2017 the company rebranded from Activehours to Earnin.
+Originally known as Activehours, the company rebranded to Earnin in November 2017.

 In 2017 and 2018, Earnin raised $164 million across two rounds of fundraising, with venture capital firm A16z participating in both rounds.

-In 2019, there were also consumer complaints about glitches sometimes resulting in delays in fund transfers.

-In 2019, Earnin acquired Chicago-based company, Tip Yourself.
-In May 2020, Earnin integrated the service into their own app.
-Tip Yourself is a tool that provides members with "Tip Jars" that they can set up for specific savings goals such as “a trip, home improvement projects or a rainy day fund.”

 In January 2023, the company rebranded from Earnin to EarnIn.

+In September 2023, EarnIn abolished $22 million in medical debt in Phoenix, Las Vegas, and San Antonio.
 In 2024, EarnIn furthered its debt relief efforts by partnering with Forgive Co.
 Together, the two forgave over $10 million in debt held by those living in metro Atlanta.

 In May 2024 EarnIn created a $50,000 fund to help cover overdraft charges incurred by its previous customers in the state of Connecticut.

-Services

-EarnIn offers a suite of mobile financial tools designed to give customers flexible access to their earnings and support overall financial wellness.
-The app is available to customers who are at least 18 years old, paid on a consistent schedule, have a U.S. bank account, and earn at least $320 per pay period.
-Services are available regardless of employer or banking provider, no interest is charged, and no credit check is required.
-After a member's scheduled wages are deposited in their bank account by their employer, the company automatically withdraws the wages and the tip.
-EarnIn's "zero integration" B2B model, which allows companies to offer EarnIn without requiring that it be integrated into a company's payroll system.

-Balance Shield

-The Balance Shield service helps prevent overdraft fees by alerting customers when checking account balances fall below a certain threshold, regardless of where they bank, and when bills are due.